 An interesting study was published by Microsoft in May of this year about how our attention spans have changed over the past several years.
 In 2000 we had a 12-second attention span, and in 2013 a mere eight-second attention span.
 We now, as a whole, have a one-second-shorter attention span than a goldfish.
 Isn’t that interesting?
-Ok, shocking is probably more like it—and also not very comforting to know when you’re job searching and trying your hardest to get a hiring manager/employer/recruiter…someone…to pay attention to your resume.
+Ok, shocking is probably more like it—and also not very comforting to know when you’re job searching and trying your hardest to get a hiring manager/employer/recruiter…someone…to pay attention to resume trends.

 Related:Top 7 Resume Trends For 2015